ChooZhenZong/FloEnergy-CSV-Parser/README.md

 - Large CSV files may need streaming or batch processing to avoid memory issues.
 - Constants for CSV column indexes and table names are defined in `CsvConstants` and `DBConstants` classes for easier maintenance.

+## FloEnergy CSV Parser - Assessment Write-Up

+### Q1.
+What is the rationale for the technologies you have decided to use?
+I chose **Java** because it is the language I know best and provides robust built-in APIs for handling CSV parsing, file I/O, and date/time operations.
+Java also has strong support for building scalable and maintainable programs.
+While **Python** could also be a good choice due to its extensive libraries for CSV parsing and data processing, I opted for Java because of familiarity and its stability for handling large datasets.

+### Q2.
+What would you have done differently if you had more time?
+If I had more time, I would:
+- Add **unit tests** to ensure correctness and facilitate future maintenance.
+- Handle more **edge cases** in the CSV, such as missing or malformed values.
+- Introduce **better code patterns**, for example, using interfaces or strategy patterns to separate processing logic for different record types (200, 300, etc.).

+### Q3.
+What is the rationale for the design choices that you have made?
+Given the program’s role as a CSV parser and the **unclear requirements**, I aimed to keep the design simple and practical.
+Overengineering could have introduced unnecessary complexity.
+The current design prioritizes readability, maintainability, and straightforward handling of the key record types while allowing easy extension in the future.